spcourse/sp1/modules/integrals/en/index.md

 2. <span class="badge badge-primary">Assignment:</span> Use random values to calculate integrals with the [Monte Carlo](/integrals/monte-carlo) method

 3. <span class="badge badge-primary">Assignment:</span> Calculate the surface of an odd shape: [the Twitter egg](/integrals/egg)

-##### Submitting

-When you're ready to submit, head to [the submit page for this module](/integrals/submit).

-The Twitter Egg assignment can't be submitted but you might show off your code during office hours :-)

-### Evaluation

-Have you submitted each problem from this module?
-Then you're done!
-Let us know by e-mail if you have any remarks on the quality of this module.
-It's important for us to get feedback on the course's content, and we actually use it to improve!